nishantcbse/chat_app_node/README.md

 #Chat applications
-The application has been developed using two javascript frameworks nodejs for server side services and angularjs for clientside.
+The application has been developed using two javascript frameworks nodejs for server side-services and angularjs for client-side.
 To install and run the application clone the repo

 ```bash